Democratic Senator Chuck Schumer Wants Senate Building To Be Renamed After John McCain

-After six-term U.S. Senator and Vietnam war hero John McCain passed away yesterday from a terminal brain cancer, the country mourned for the loss of “The Maverick”.
-McCain was often referred to as the “giant of the Senate”.
+After six-term U.S. Senator and Vietnam war hero John McCain passed away yesterday from terminal brain cancer, the country mourned the loss of “The Maverick.”
+McCain was often referred to as the “giant of the Senate.”

 While he has been absent from Capitol Hill since last year following his diagnosis with a glioblastoma, an aggressive form of brain cancer, McCain never relented from using his voice to speak out on current political issues.